willebra/x-road-catalog/xroad-catalog-persistence/README.md

 sudo -u postgres psql --file=src/main/sql/init_database.sql
 ```

-The command for creating the database tables depends on the profile (`default` or `FI`) that is used:
+The command for creating the database tables depends on the profile (`default` or `FI`) that is used.
+More information
+about profiles is available in the [Build](../BUILD.md#profiles) document.

 - When the `default` profile is used:
   ```bash